-Balloons are unethical on every level: commercial targeting of children – children for God’s sake; the effects on the environment; the wanton extravagance of such unnecessary stuff.
+Balloons are unethical on every level: commercial targeting of children – children for God’s sake; the effects on the environment and wildlife; the wanton extravagance of such unnecessary stuff.

 Whose bright idea was it to make something with such little value but which hold such alluring wonder for our impressionable babies?

 …But, what if you absolutely have to have balloons?

 Are Eco Balloons a Good Alternative to Regular Balloons?

 Is there such a thing?
 Well, there are two types of balloons in general use: latex and mylar.
 Let’s take a look…